Bakeza/Travel-app/README.md

 ### Prerequisites

-- Node.js and npm installed on your machine.
+- Node.js (version 18.19.0 or compatible) and npm installed on your machine.
 - Accounts with Geonames, Weatherbit, and Pixabay for API keys.

 ### Installation